 I have been fascinated by the book covers of titles by Charlie Holmberg for quite sometime but the books were really expensive.
-Recently Amazon offered a free subscription to Kindle books for a month and I realised all of her books were available free under this offer.
+Recently Amazon offered a free subscription to Kindle books for a month and I realized all of her books were available free under this offer.
 Boo-ya!!!!!
 Could this get any better?

 I started with the Fifth Doll which has a pretty intriguing blurb and even more interesting cover.
 I am fascinated with the concept of Matryoshka Dolls which is from Russia.
 A set of identical hand painted wooden dolls of varying sizes, nest into each other to form a layer of 5-7 dolls.
 There is a central seam that run some all along it and one can twist them open.